RESEARCH STARTER

 Description of Biome Distributions

-Naturalists, geographers, and ecologists have tried to correlate world major types of biomes to climatic patterns in both descriptive and quantitative approaches.
+Naturalists, geographers, and ecologists have tried to correlate major types of biomes to climatic patterns in both descriptive and quantitative approaches.
 For example, in northern North America, the tundra and boreal forests are two broad belts of vegetation that stretch from east to west.
 The distribution of the two biomes is primarily influenced by temperature.
 South of those two belts are biome types that are mostly controlled by precipitation and evaporation.
 From east to west in North America, available moisture decreases, influencing biome distribution.
-Humid regions along the East Coast support forest biomes, including temperate coniferous forests and temperate deciduous forest.
+Humid regions along the East Coast support forest biomes, including temperate coniferous forests and temperate deciduous forests.
 West of the eastern forests is a biome type of grasslands, including tall-grass prairie and short-grass steppe.
 In this zone, there is less precipitation than evaporation.
 The ratio of precipitation to evaporation is about 0.6 to 0.8 in the land that supports a tall-grass prairie and 0.2 to 0.4 farther west, where a short-grass steppe is supported.
-Beyond the short-grass steppe are shrubland and the deserts of the West.
+Beyond the short-grass steppe are the shrubland and the deserts of the West.
 Western North America is a mountainous country in which vegetation zones reflect climatic changes on an altitudinal gradient.
-The vegetation in the lowlands is characteristic of the regions (short-grass steppe on the east side of Rocky Mountains, sagebrush cold semideserts in the Great Basin between the Rocky Mountains and the Sierra Nevada, and grasslands in California’s Central Valley west of the Sierra Nevada).
+The vegetation in the lowlands is characteristic of the regions (short-grass steppe on the east side of the Rocky Mountains, sagebrush cold semideserts in the Great Basin between the Rocky Mountains and the Sierra Nevada, and grasslands in California’s Central Valley west of the Sierra Nevada).
 Above the base regions, the vegetation changes from shrub, woodland, or deciduous forest to montane coniferous forest or alpine tundra.
-In Central America, from Mexico to Panama where precipitation becomes ample and temperatures are high, tropical rain forests and tropical seasonal forests occur.
+In Central America, from Mexico to Panama, where precipitation becomes ample and temperatures are high, tropical rainforests and tropical seasonal forests occur.

 Similar distributions of biomes along latitude and altitude can be found in South America, Africa, and Eurasia.
 In general, the climate-induced patterns of vegetation are influenced by latitude; the location of regions within a continent, which affects the amount of moisture they receive; and altitude, in which mountains modify the climate patterns.
 In addition, other factors, such as fire and human disturbance, may influence distributions of biomes.
 For example, most grasslands require periodic fires for maintenance, renewal, and elimination of incoming woody growth.
 Grasslands at one time covered about 42 percent of the land surface of the world.
 Humans have converted much of that area into croplands.